M24 Japanese Midget Submarine wreck site: History

 Midget A (according to the Allied order of identification) from I-24, commanded by Sub Lieutenant Ban with Petty Officer Ashibe, next entered the harbour and followed a Manly ferry through the boom defences.
 The exact serial number of this submarine has not been ascertained, but it is now often referred to as M24.
 The submarine crossed the Indicator Loop system at about 9:48 pm.
 In a cat-and-mouse play, the submarine manoeuvred around the harbour and was sighted several times around 11:00 pm.
-Under fire from the heavy Cruiser USS Chicago and several motor launches, the submarine successfully fired its two torpedoes about 12:30am from near Bradleys Head.
+Under fire from the heavy cruiser USS Chicago and several motor launches, the submarine successfully fired its two torpedoes about 12:30am from near Bradleys Head.
 Both missed Chicago – the prime target – one running onto Garden Island and failing to explode.
 The other struck underneath the ferry HMAS Kuttabul after passing under the Dutch submarine K-IX at its berth.
 The explosion sank Kuttabul and killed 21 of those aboard.
 Ban's midget submarine never made it back to the planned rendezvous point immediately south of Port Hacking.

 The third midget, Number 21 from I-22 commandeered by Lieutenant Matsuo, crept into the harbour, was sighted near the Heads, and was depth-charged, then laid low before making a belated entry around 3:00am when Chicago was leaving port, and then variously sighted in the vicinity of Bradleys Head and the Taronga Zoo.
 The midget was definitely seen in Taylors Bay by 5:00 am.
-The boat was attacked with depth charges from HMAS Seamist, Steady Hour and Yarroma until 8:30 am on 1 June and crippled.
+The boat was attacked with depth charges from HMAS Seamist, Steady Hour and HMAS Yarroma until 8:30 am on 1 June and crippled.
 When recovered with its two live torpedoes and unexploded scuttling charges, the crew were found dead, having committed suicide.
 The remains of Midget 14 and 21 were recovered from the harbour within a week and subjected to military interrogation.

 The Type A midget submarines were approximately 24 m in length, carried two 18-inch torpedoes, and could remain submerged for about 12 hours.
-On display at the Australian War Memorial in Canberra is a composite craft made up of the remains of midget 14 and 21, while the remaining conning tower (from midget 21) is on display at the Naval Heritage Centre, Garden Island, Sydney.
+On display at the Australian War Memorial in Canberra is a composite craft made up of the remains of midget 14 and 21, while the remaining conning tower (from midget 21) is on display at the Royal Australian Navy Heritage Centre, Sydney.
 None of the five mother submarines survived wartime operations.
-I-22 and I-24 had launched their previous midget submarines during the Pearl Harbour attack of 1941.
+I-22 and I-24 had launched their previous midget submarines during the Pearl Harbor attack of 1941.